-Classification - CHMI classifies its investments in Agency RMBS as securities available for sale.
+Classification - CHMI classifies its investments in RMBS as securities available for sale.
 Although CHMI generally intends to hold most of its securities until maturity, it may, from time to time, sell any of its securities as part of its overall management of its portfolio.
 Securities available for sale are carried at fair value with the net unrealized gains or losses reported as a separate component of accumulated other comprehensive income, to the extent impairment losses, if any, are considered temporary.
 Unrealized losses on securities are charged to earnings if they reflect a decline in value that is other-than-temporary, as described below.

 Fair value is determined under the guidance of ASC 820, Fair Value Measurements and Disclosures ("ASC 820").
-The Company determines fair value of its Agency RMBS investments based upon prices obtained from third-party pricing providers.
+The Company determines fair value of its RMBS investments based upon prices obtained from third-party pricing providers.
 The third-party pricing providers use pricing models that generally incorporate such factors as coupons, primary and secondary mortgage rates, rate reset period, issuer, prepayment speeds, credit enhancements and expected life of the security.
-In determining the fair value of Agency RMBS, management judgment is used to arrive at fair value that considers prices obtained from third-party pricing providers and other applicable market data.
+In determining the fair value of RMBS, management judgment is used to arrive at fair value that considers prices obtained from third-party pricing providers and other applicable market data.
 The Company's application of ASC 820 guidance is discussed in further detail at Note 9.

 Investment securities transactions are recorded on the trade date.
 Purchases of newly-issued securities are recorded when all significant uncertainties regarding the characteristics of the securities are removed, generally shortly before settlement date.
 At disposition, the net realized gain or loss is determined on the basis of the cost of the specific investment and is included in earnings.
-Approximately \$7.2 million in Agency RMBS sold but not yet settled is receivable at December 31, 2013.
+All RMBS purchased or sold in the year ended December 31, 2014 were settled.

-Revenue Recognition - Interest income from coupon payments is accrued based on the outstanding principal amount of the Agency RMBS and their contractual terms.
-Premiums and discounts associated with the purchase of the Agency RMBS are accreted into interest income over the projected lives of the securities using the interest method.
+Revenue Recognition - Interest income from coupon payments is accrued based on the outstanding principal amount of the RMBS and their contractual terms.
+Premiums and discounts associated with the purchase of the RMBS are accreted into interest income over the projected lives of the securities using the interest method.
 The Company's policy for estimating prepayment speeds for calculating the effective yield is to evaluate historical performance, consensus prepayment speeds, and current market conditions.
 Adjustments are made for actual prepayment activity.
-Approximately \$900,000 in interest income is receivable at December 31, 2013, and is classified as "Receivables and other assets" on the consolidated balance sheet.
+Approximately \$1.3 million in interest income is receivable at December 31, 2014, and is classified as "Receivables and other assets" on the consolidated balance sheet.